wp-plugins/wp2yt-uploader/readme.txt

 5. Head over to the setup <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/" target="_blank">documentation</a> and follow along with the tutorial to get things setup properly.

 == Frequently Asked Questions ==
+= This seems very complicated, I really need help getting things set up. = If you need help getting things set up, we have a <a href="http://www.youtubeforwordpress.com/support/documentation/setup/setup-google-project/" target="_blank">tutorial</a> set up on the site to walk you through the process of attaining an API key from Google.
+At first glance, it seems a bit overwhelming, but it you can get things set up and the plugin running in under 5 minutes.

 = Is there some sort of documentation for YouTube for WordPress? = Yes, you can find the documentation on the demo site, located <a href="http://www.youtubeforwordpress.com/support/documentation/" target="_blank">here</a>

 = What are the minimum requirements? =
-The YouTube for WordPress plugin requires a minimum of WordPress version 3.9+, MySQL 5+ and PHP 5.4+ in order to function properly.
+YouTube for WordPress requires a minimum of WordPress version 3.9+, MySQL 5+ and PHP 5.3+ in order to function properly.
 You will also need to have CURL enabled at the server level to communicate with the YouTube API.

 = I need help with something specific.
 How do I go about receiving support? = You'll need to purchase a support license to gain access to the support ticketing system.
 Once you have a support license, you can submit support requests and someone will get back to you in a short period of time.
 Otherwise you can open up a thread in the support forums here in the repository.